 Observing confidentiality restrictions concerning release of student information under state and federal law.

-Staff members are discouraged from creating personal social networking sites to which they invite students to be friends.
-Employees taking such action do so at their own risk.
+Staff members shall not create personal social networking sites to which they invite students to be friends unless permitted under Policy 08.2324.

 All employees shall be subject to disciplinary action if their conduct relating to use of technology or online resources violates this policy or other applicable policy, statutory or regulatory provisions governing employee conduct.
 The Professional Code of Ethics for Kentucky School Certified Personnel requires certified staff to protect the health, safety, and emotional well-being of students and confidentiality of student information.
 Conduct in violation of this Code, including, but not limited to, such conduct relating to the use of technology or online resources, must be reported to Education Professional Standards Board (EPSB) as required by law and may form the basis for disciplinary action up to and including termination.

+In accordance with KRS 160.145, the Board shall designate a traceable communication system to be the exclusive means for District employees and volunteers to communicate electronically with students.
+The Principal of each school shall provide parents written or electronic notification within the first ten (10) days of the school year of each electronic school notification and communication program designated within the traceable communication system.
+The notification shall include instructions for parents to access and review communications sent through each electronic school notification and communication program.
+See policy 08.2324 for complete details and guidelines.

+A District employee or volunteer, unless authorized, shall not communicate electronically with a student:

+1. Outside of the traceable communication system designated by the Board; or

+2. Through an unauthorized electronic communication program or application.

 CURRICULUM AND INSTRUCTION DA08.2323